Burla-Cloud/documentation_website/docs/Overview.md

 - Burla offers **simple network storage**.
   By default, all remote machines are attached to the same persistent network disk.
   Upload & download files to this disk through a simple CLI: `> burla nas upload / download / ls / rm ...`

+#### Burla is currently under devlopment and is not ready to be used.

+To join our mailing list go to [burla.dev](https://burla.dev/).
+If you have any questions, email me at: jake@burla.dev, or [join us on Discord](https://discord.gg/xSuJukdS9b).